hyphanet/website-old/README.md

 ## Deploying

-First push to the master branch of the website-official repository:
+From a machine other than Osprey push to the master branch of the website-official repository:

     git push git@github.com:freenet/website-official.git master

-Finally, to fetch and deploy the updated version of the website:
+On Osprey pull and deploy the updated version of the website:

     scripts/deploy-website -u